ekramulsawrid/digital_circuits_and_systems/README.md

 2) In your console or terminal, go to the directory you want to clone this respository in.
 3) Type `https://github.com/ekramulsawrid/digital_circuits_and_systems.git` to clone to that directory.

+## Implementation

+1) Open project in Xilinx ISE Design Suite.
+2) See circuits or run simulations.